TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 #### dsGetDisabledFields

 Get a list of the disabled fields.
-Used with the previous function when Datasource contains some code, that before dsAllowEditExceptFields call disables some fields.
+Used with the previous function when Datasource contains some code, that disables some fields, before dsAllowEditExceptFields call.

 ```csharp
 static container dsGetDisabledFields(FormDataSource _formDataSource)